tillitis/tillitis-key1/doc/system_description/software.md

 Applications define their own protocol used for communication with their host part.
 They may or may not be based on the Framing Protocol.

+## CPU

+The CPU is a PicoRV32, a 32-bit RISC-V processor (arch: RV32IC\_Zmmul) which runs the firmware and the application.
+The firmware and application both run in RISC-V machine mode.
+All types are little-endian.

+## Constraints

+- ROM: 6 kByte.
+- RAM: 128 kByte.

 ## Firmware